District is a reboot of ‘The street’ and it will begin in December 2021.

-The district is a brutal place, and only the most brutal will survive.
+The District was a brutal place and only the brutal would survive.

 A steady stream of intel flowed smoothly for the first couple of months before it stopped altogether.
 The intelligence pulled back the shroud on the mysterious city, telling the authorities the layers and structures within that walled fortress.
-From who is at the top of the pecking order, to the daily mundane activities the residents get up to.
+From who was at the top of the pecking order, to the daily mundane activities the residents got up to.

 One moment Ruixiang seemed to have it all worked out and set up.
 Communications were smooth and a supply route was established by day visitors.
-Then another moment, he was gone.
+Then the next moment, he was gone.
 Just like that.

-For 2 years since, there has been no credible intel of what the district has become.
+For 2 years since, there had been no credible intel on what the District had become.

-Meng took another sip of the water in his hand and looked at the 3 men sitting in front of him.
-Aside from these 3 men, no one else will know about his identity and his role.
+Meng took another sip of the water and looked at the 3 men sitting in front of him.
+Aside from those 3 men, no one else would know about his identity and his role.

 Tung, the chief of police handed a piece of paper to Meng.